-In the latest episode of The Hoop Collective podcast (YouTube link), ESPN’s Tim MacMahon indicated that the Rockets are reluctant to sign Kevin Durant to a maximum-salary extension — or anything close to it.
+In the latest episode of The Hoop Collective podcast (YouTube link), ESPN’s Tim MacMahon indicated that the Rockets appear reluctant to sign Kevin Durant to a maximum-salary extension — or anything close to it.

 “The Rockets aren’t going to go all-in — by all appearances and by what I’ve heard — they’re not going all-in on an extension for Kevin Durant,” MacMahon said (hat tip to HoopsHype).
 “Now, doesn’t mean it won’t happen.
-But there have been rumblings of, ‘hey, KD is not going to push for the full max.’
+But there have been rumblings of, ‘Hey, KD is not going to push for the full max.’
 I don’t know that the Rockets are going to put anything on the table that’s close to the max.

-“I think the Rockets are like it’s not ideal, but I don’t think they would panic if they go into the season with Kevin Durant on the contract that he’s on, just on the expiring deal.”
+“I think the Rockets are like ‘it’s not ideal,’ but I don’t think they would panic if they go into the season with Kevin Durant on the contract that he’s on, just on the expiring deal.”

 For what it’s worth, one source Kurt Helin of NBC Sports spoke to at Summer League suggested Durant might accept an extension for around $100MM over two years.

 Houston was reported as one of Durant’s preferred destinations when Phoenix was going through the trade process, so the possibility of him leaving after one season may be minimized.
 Because they obtained him in a trade, the Rockets would hold full Bird rights on Durant if he does become a free agent next summer.
+He’ll remain extension-eligible all season and could sign as late as June 30, 2026 to avoid free agency.

 Brian Windhorst of the Hoop Collective points out that general manager Rafael Stone has been cautious about overextending his resources.
 Most of his signings have been short-term, including recent deals with Fred VanVleet and Dorian Finney-Smith, and the long-term contracts he gave to Alperen Sengun and Jabari Smith Jr. are viewed as good values around the league.